rob-solana/locktower/README.md

 ## Algorithm

 The basic idea to this approach is to stack consensus votes.
-Each consensus vote has a "lockout" before it can be switched.
+Each consensus vote has a `lockout` before it can be switched.
 When a vote is added to the stack the lockouts of all the votes in the stack are doubled.
 With each new vote a node commits the previous votes to a ever increasing lockout.
 Since at 32 votes we can consider the system to be at `max lockout` any votes with a lockout above 1<<32 are dequeued.
+Dequeuing a vote is the trigger for a reward.

 ### Rollback